 Although conducting a CHNA is an IRS requirement, our mission is to be “good stewards”.
 Through the CHNA process, the hospital is better able to understand the needs of our community, which allows us to live out our mission and make a significant difference in the communities we serve.

-Hegg Memorial Health Center has served the community in multitude of areas.
-With the CHNA, it allows Hegg Memorial Health Center to have a better understanding of the community’s needs and to create a plan based on those needs.
+Hegg Health Center has served the community in multitude of areas.
+With the CHNA, it allows Hegg Health Center to have a better understanding of the community’s needs and to create a plan based on those needs.

 Section 1557 of the Patient Protection and Affordable Care Act